ConnySvard/SeleniumJava/README.md

 # 🔐 Environment Configuration

+All client folders has their own .env file where all the Customer-specific environment variables, environment, auth, urls are added

-The root `.env` file contains global environment variables.
+The root `.env` file contains only your name (at this time).

 Example: